 Achieving price stability is the primary objective of monetary policy.
-The primacy of this objective is clearly stated in Law No. 14 of 2000 on the Central Bank of Yemen.
-That is why the CBY is making a tremendous effort, in concert with the relevant government bodies and the assistance of the international community, to face Yemen's persistent adverse macroeconomic conditions.
-In this regard, the CBY is proactively steering monetary policy with the aim of maintaining macro-financial stability, while providing adequate funds to ensure that critical public financing needs are met.
+The primacy of this objective is clearly stated in the Central Bank of Yemen (CBY) Law No. 14 of 2000 that's why tremendous efforts are being deployed by the central bank in concert with the relevant government entities and the assistance of the international community to face the persistent adverse macroeconomic conditions.
+In this regard, the CBY is proactively steering monetary policy in a manner designed to maintain macro-financial stability, while providing adequate financing to ensure that critical public financing needs are met.

-Inflationary conditions worsened somewhat in 2020 and 2021, after relative stability in 2019.
-The significant depreciation of the rial, global surge in food and oil prices, lack of a foreign reserve buffer at the CBY's disposal, growing uncertainty, and increased dollarization all contributed to rising inflationary pressures.
-Market surveys indicate that average food-price inflation exceeded 30 percent in 2020.
-The annual inflation rate was estimated at around 25 percent in 2020, up from an estimated average rate of 10 percent in 2019.
-Inflation rate exceeded 30 percent in 2021, in light of the spikes in oil and food prices in international markets.
-The average cost of the national minimum food basket (MFB) in Yemen - an indicator of the cost of living - reached YER 99,238 in December 2021, compared with YER 47,057 in December 2020.
-Thus, the YoY food inflation rate amounted to 110.9 percent in 2021.
-Food prices continued their upward trend during the first quarter of the current year to reach 96,414 in March 2022 against 76,823 in February of the same year.
+The cost of the national minimum food basket (MFB) in Yemen - an indicator of the cost of living - reached 77,786 May 2022 compared to 84,902 Rials in April 2022.
+While the YoY food inflation amounted to 74.2 percent (May 2021 - May 2022).

 To attain low and stable inflation, the CBY attaches great importance to controlling the money supply.
-This can be achieved by constructing a solid framework for monetary targeting and adopting a comprehensive toolkit of indirect and market-based instruments for the purposes of liquidity management.
-Within this context, the monetary plan for 2022 projects broad and base money growth at 18 percent and 15.6 percent, respectively.
-Money emission is expected to grow by 18.4 percent.
-These values are consistent with an inflation rate target of 20 percent.
+This is achieved by constructing a solid framework for monetary targeting and adopting a comprehensive toolkit of indirect and market-based instruments for liquidity management.

+Within this context, the monetary plan for 2022 projects broad and base money growth at 18% and 15.6%, respectively.
+Monetary emission is estimated to grow by 18.4%.
+These values are consistent with an inflation rate within a range from 15% to 20% during CY2022.